tanishaagarwal03/cs132-tagarwal/README.md

 - **Dynamic Feedback**: Real-time feedback shows the number of visible items after applying filters, improving usability.

 ### Reflection and Design Iteration
+A reflection document (cp\x-reflection.pdf) is included to document the development process, including design decisions, key challenges, and user feedback for every CP.

+---

+## Creative Project 3 (CP3) - "Unscramble Word" Game with APIs
+For CP3, the project is an interactive **Unscramble Word Game** using HTML, CSS, and JavaScript.
+The game integrates the Random Word API and Merriam-Webster Dictionary API to fetch random words and their definitions.
+Players unscramble words based on the provided hints.

+### Features
+- **API Integration**: Fetches random words and definitions dynamically.
+- **Interactive Gameplay**: Players can submit guesses, skip words, or stop the game.
+- **Responsive Design**: Styled with CSS for consistent UI and usability across devices.
+- **Dynamic Feedback**: Real-time responses for correct and incorrect guesses.

+### Reflection
+The `cp3-written.pdf` includes insights on fetch operations, API handling, and ethical considerations in using third-party APIs.

+---

+### Reflection and Design Iteration
-A reflection document (`cp\x-reflection.pdf`) is included to document the development process, including design decisions, key challenges, and user feedback for every CP.
+A reflection document (`cp\x-reflection.pdf`) is included to document the development process, including design decisions, key challenges, and user feedback for mostly every CP.

 ---